 Typically white wine like Chardonnay doesn’t need to be decanted in the same way that red wine does.
 The purpose of decanting is to let the wine breathe and get exposure to oxygen to enhance the flavours in the wine.
 You can skip this step if you don’t have the time or don’t own a decanter.

-With that said, many wine lovers choose to still decant their Chardonnay for a few reasons.
+With that said, many wine lovers choose to decant their Chardonnay for a few reasons still.
 Sometimes it’s just as simple as pouring the wine into another vessel like a decanter to serve to guests because you like the way it looks or you want to keep the bottle a surprise.

 Another reason you might want to decant your Chardonnay is a bit more purposeful.
-If your Chardonnay isn’t chilled, you can pour it into a chilled decanter and let the cool glass slowly chill your Chardonnay.
-This won’t have the exact same effect as chilling in a refrigerator or on ice but is a nice way to slightly cool the wine before drinking.
+If your Chardonnay isn’t chilled, pour it into a chilled decanter and let the cool glass slowly chill your Chardonnay.
+This won’t have the exact same effect as chilling in a refrigerator or on ice but is an excellent way to slightly cool the wine before drinking.
+Just remember to clean and dry the decanter after use.